mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Clashing cultures are not the only factors to contend with when assembling a subsector army out of contributed formations.
 The Imperium has a broad range of population and Tech Levels.
-There are high- tech worlds with large populations, low-tech worlds with medium populations, mid-tech worlds with middling populations and every other combination in between.
+There are high-tech worlds with large populations, low-tech worlds with medium populations, mid-tech worlds with middling populations and every other combination in between.
 The Tech Level differences between armies can be